EggPool/BismuthHowto/Mining/Miner_Version_3.md

 Some "INVALID COMMAND QUEUE" crashes, investigating.

+# Windows Crash on nvidia

+Try to raise the damping factor from 80 to 90
+just add `-f 90` to the command line in the .bat

 # Some features from experimental branch are missing

 * Missing the colored lines of 2.3.4